mikedubcurry/longview/README.md

 ## Ideas for Improvement

+Add controller function for goals that gets projects a goal may be assigned to

 Starting on the frontend, I'm feeling like there could be some kind of metric saved along with **goals** or **projects**, like a milestone or possibly the ability to mark an item complete.

 Adding **milestones** could give the possibility to add a progress bar for each item, as a visual element for the data.